fvigilante/Data-Viz-Sat-MVP/README.md

 - **Authentication**: Integration with Sequentia's authentication and authorization systems
 - **Data Validation**: Enterprise-grade validation for various omics data schemas
 - **Error Handling**: Comprehensive error reporting with integration back to Hub interface

+### 🎓 Educational Features
+- **Interactive Technology Explainers**: Accordion-based sections explaining technical architecture
+- **Architecture Comparisons**: Clear explanations of client-side vs server-side vs FastAPI processing
+- **Performance Characteristics**: Detailed performance metrics and use case recommendations
+- **Technology Stack Details**: Comprehensive breakdown of technologies used in each approach
+- **Real-world Use Cases**: Practical examples of when to use each architecture
+- **Best Practices**: Guidelines for choosing the right approach for different scenarios

 ## 🏗️ Project Structure